Courses taught at UC Berkeley

 - Junior Seminar: The Rise of China.
 Undergraduate honors seminar exploring the causes and consequences of China’s return to global prominence.

 - The Political Economy of China.
-Undergraduate lecture course examining China’s interrelated political and economy system from the perspectives both of scholars and practitioners/participants.
+Upper-division undergraduate lecture course examining China’s interrelated political and economic systems from the perspectives both of scholars and practitioners/participants.

 - The Political Economy of China.
 Ph.D. seminar examining the interrelationships between politics and the economy in contemporary China.
 How has China achieved rapid economic growth when basic market institutions are missing or deeply corrupted?
 How have China’s leaders managed to keep economic development from leading to democratization?
 Does China’s experience hold lessons for other developing countries?

 - Research Workshop in Formal and Quantitative Political Economy.
 Ph.D. workshop course providing an organized forum for presentation and discussion of research in political economy by both graduate students and outside speakers.

 - The Chinese Economy.
 International Policy Studies MA course, cross-listed in Economics: China’s transition from a planned economy to a largely market-oriented system, with special focus on the lessons for other developing and transitional economies.

 - International Development.
 Graduate School of Business MBA course: Case-study-based course on the challenges faced by less-developed countries, with a focus on the actions that can be taken by entrepreneurs, multinational corporations, and non-profits to help or hinder these countries.
 Co-taught with Larry Chavis.

 Other Publicly Available Teaching Materials